afsc-assessments/AK_Scenarios_For_SS/README.md

- <B>ALASKA SCENARIOS FOR SINGLE SEX WITH NO B20% CUTOFF...</B>
+ <B>Alaska Projection Scenarios for Stock Synthesis...</B>

  Version October 7, 2021
  Created by Steve Barbeaux E-mail: steve.barbeaux@noaa.gov  Phone: ‪(425) 666-9732‬

+ This function performs the 7 Alaska projection scenarios for Stock Synthesis 3 models.
+It runs the scenarios, saves them to the working directory and produces stock figures for the projections.
+This function could use some work on generalization and making the figures a bit more ready for the assessment.

  In the starter.ss file you should change it to read from the converged .par file